 Dr. David P. Oakley is a national security practitioner-scholar with over twenty-two years in the U.S. Army and Intelligence Community.
-He is currently an associate professor and department chair at Joint Special Operations University where he focuses on strategic and operational intelligence.
+He is currently an associate professor at Joint Special Operations University.
 Dave previously served as an assistant professor at National Defense University in Washington, D.C. where he taught classes on terrorism, counterterrorism, irregular warfare, homeland security, and strategy.

 Dave began his career as a field artillery officer where he served in various positions ranging from platoon leader to battery/company commander in South Korea and Fort Sill, Oklahoma.
 Following his initial active-duty stint, he was selected for the Central Intelligence Agency’s (CIA) Clandestine Service Trainee (CST) Program as a Staff Operations Officer (SOO).
 After graduating from the CIA’s SOO Certification Course, Dave served within the CIA’s Near East Division.
 Following his CIA service, Dave served as a contractor with the National Counterterrorism Center’s (NCTC) Directorate of Strategic Operational Planning.